Jalsa (2022 film): Plot

 Maya Menon is a successful, rich, hard hitting, truth telling, influential TV journalist, with high morals.
 She hosts a successful TV show aptly called "Face The Truth" and enjoys celebrity status which is also desired by her competitors, peers and juniors alike.
-In her private life, she lives with her son, Ayush, who has cerebral palsy, and her mother.
+She lives with her son, Ayush, who has cerebral palsy, and her mother.
 She is somewhat in a romantic relationship with her boss.
-Maya is on great terms with her ex-husband who's now happily married to his current Russian wife and they have a baby boy.
+Maya is on good terms with her ex-husband who's now happily married to his current Russian wife and they have a baby boy.
 Her life seemed perfect until one fateful night Maya falls asleep at the wheel of her car whilst driving home late from work.
-She inadvertently hits a young girl who suddenly appears in front of her car out of nowhere.
+She inadvertently hits a young girl who appears in front of her car out of nowhere.
 After the accident she stops and sees another bystander who's fleeing the scene and she gets spooked and flees the scene of the accident not knowing that it's all captured on a nearby CCTV camera.

 Maya arrives home deeply shaken.
 She inspects the damage to her car and covers up the car, again caught on security cameras.
-Rukhsana, is her son's carer and cook.
+Rukhsana, is her son's caretaker and cook.
 Rukhsana had stayed at Maya's for the night, per Maya's request, as she was running late that night.
 Rukhsana loves Ayush like her own son.
 She sees that Maya is very upset, but chooses to ignore it.

 The next morning, the story starts to unravel.
 The young girl turns out to be Rukhsana's daughter.
 Rukhsana is unsure and embarrassed about why her 18-year-old daughter was out so late at night, and what she was doing in the neighborhood where the hit and run happened.